bc-m/fm-xml-export-exploder/README.md

 - **Content Extraction:** Parses XML files and extracts relevant content into separate files and organizes them into directories mirroring the structure in FileMaker databases.
 - **Noise Reduction:** Removes unnecessary noise from XML to support efficient Git versioning and prevent unnecessary changes.
 - **Human-Readable Format:** Parses scripts and custom functions into a human-readable format for easy comprehension.
+- **Optional Output Tree:** Select between organize output by filemaker database name or by domain (eg. layouts, scripts, tables).

 ## Installation

-1. **Download Executable:** Download the latest executable for your operating system from the [releases page](https://github.com/BC-M/fm-xml-export-exploder/releases/latest).
+1. **Download Executable:** Download the latest executable for your operating system from the [releases page](https://github.com/bc-m/fm-xml-export-exploder/releases/latest).
-2. __macOS only:__ To allow execution in Terminal, right-click on the executable and choose "Open" to bypass the security warning.
+2. __Allow execution (macOS only):__ To allow execution in Terminal, right-click on the executable and choose "Open" to bypass the security warning.
 After this, you can run the CLI in Terminal or Bash scripts.

 ## Usage